 The Victory Institute: Training LGBTI people to run for elections and hold public office The Victory Institute supports LGBTI candidates running for election in and outside the United States by providing leadership development, training and networking opportunities.
-It supports MPs and CSOs in the Balkans, Colombia, the Dominican Republic, Honduras, India, Peru and South Africa.89
+It supports MPs and CSOs in the Balkans, Colombia, the Dominican Republic, Honduras, India, Peru and South Africa.99

-The "Rainbow quota": Obliging political parties to have LGBTI candidates in Mexico In the 2021 legislative elections in Mexico, more than 100 LGBTI people ran as candidates, the largest number in Mexico's history.90 This followed an order from the State Electoral Tribunal demanding political parties and coalitions include quotas of LGBTI people in their lists as part of their affirmative action efforts.91 Among those elected were two trans women, Salma Luévano and Maria Clemente Garcia, who now sit in Mexico's Parliament.
+The "Rainbow quota": Obliging political parties to have LGBTI candidates in Mexico In the 2021 legislative elections in Mexico, more than 100 LGBTI people ran as candidates, the largest number in Mexico's history.100 This followed an order from the State Electoral Tribunal demanding political parties and coalitions include quotas of LGBTI people in their lists as part of their affirmative action efforts.101 Among those elected were two trans women, Salma Luévano and Maria Clemente Garcia, who now sit in Mexico's Parliament.

-87 La República, Elections 2021: 12 government plans do not mention the LGBTIQ + population, 25 January 2021.
-88 NBS News, Tunisia has its first openly gay candidate for President, 14 August 2019; Hugo Greenhalgh, Prominent Tunisian

-88.NBS News, Tunisia has its first openly gay candidate for President, 14 August 2019; Hugo Greenhalgh, Prominent Tunisian LGBT+ activist flees death threats, Reuters, 10 January 2020.
-89Victory Institute, International Leadership Program.
+97 La República, Elections 2021: 12 government plans do not mention the LGBTIQ + population, 25 January 2021.
+98 NBS News, Tunisia has its first openly gay candidate for President, 14 August 2019; Hugo Greenhalgh, Prominent Tunisian LGBT+ activist flees death threats, Reuters, 10 January 2020.
+99 Victory Institute, International Leadership Program.

-90NPR, More than 100 LGBTQ candidates are competing in Mexico's election, 3 June 2021.
-91Milenio, Parties must include LGBT people in nominations, 15 February 2021.
+100 NPR, More than 100 LGBTQ candidates are competing in Mexico's election, 3 June 2021.
+101 Milenio, Parties must include LGBT people in nominations, 15 February 2021.